Saturday June 20th – 10.00am to 6.00pm. Cost £90.00 per person. Only 1 place still available.

 We will spend the morning in the bottom part of the dale, photographing the series of weirs which are perfect for practising shooting moving water with different shutter speeds.
 A tripod will be needed for this (but we have some that you can borrow if you don’t already have one of your own), and we also have some sets of filters that you can borrow for use with the moving water to enable you to get some nice long exposures to blur the water.

-After lunch (not included in the course price) at the Lathkil Hotel in the nearby village of Over Haddon, we will go to a different part of the dale – to be decided according to peoples’ preferences and the weather on the day.
+In the afternoon, we will go to a different part of the dale, or another nearby location – to be decided according to peoples’ preferences and the weather on the day.
 Because the valley is long and narrow with few access points, there may be a bit more walking involved than usual, but it will still not be more than a mile, and it is mostly easy walking on good tracks or footpaths.

 If we decide to go to the top end of the dale, there are fine views to be had looking down from the top of the valley side – where the impressive limestone cliffs catch the late afternoon sunlight.
 This is where we will be able to photograph the extremely rare Jacobs Ladder flower.
 Lathkill Dale is one of the few places in Britain where it grows, and one side of the dale is specially managed to protect it.
 The paths here do require a bit more care, and there are a few stiles to cross as well, but the walking will still be well within the capabilities of most people, and not longer than about 15 minutes’ duration.

 As this is an intermediate – rather than beginners’ level – course, it is important that you are already familiar with the basics of photography and how to use your camera in other than the “all-automatic” mode.
 If you are not confident about how to use shutter speeds, lens apertures and ISO to control exposure, and how to focus your camera, please come on one of our beginners’ level digital photography courses first, where we teach those skills.